Boundary Bend

 The access to the junction of the two rivers is down a track off the highway.
 It was at this point that Captain Charles Sturt and his party of explorers first sighted the Murray River in 1830.
 They had travelled down the Murrumbidgee, and continued downstream along the Murray in their whaleboat.

 Boundary Bend Post Office opened on 6 April 1923.

 For many years, there were two Paddle Steamer hulls located just underwater on the southern bank of the Murray River.
 These were the Canally and the Hero.
-Both hulls were raised and removed for restoration in December 1997.
+Both hulls were raised and removed for restoration February 1998.
 The PS Hero was restored to operation at Echuca.
-The PS Canally is undergoing restoration based at Morgan.

 Boundary Bend is popular for its fishing and relaxed lifestyle.

 Many returned soldiers from the First World War were allocated farming blocks to the south of the town.